Imkelis/MusicVisuals/README.md

 do it cause of memorisation.
 Now this is unrelated to java, but I think its related to the project; I feel like I also learned how to be more creative in general.

+I also learned and got comfortable with using git and its various functionalities.
+This is the first project I have ever used it on, but I can now see why its so highly regarded.

 #### BackgroundVisual
 This was responsible for drawing the background.
 It sets the rectangles that act as a background, the lines that branch of the centre of the screen, and it also calls on the sun object.
 I dont think the background could be drawn with a loop since I wanted a specific